ansys/pyhps/doc/source/examples/ex_mapdl_tire_performance.rst

 MAPDL tire performance
 =======================

-This example shows how to submit an MAPDL solver job to a REP server.
+This example shows how to submit an MAPDL solver job to HPS.
 The MAPDL model is the tire performance simulation example included in the technology demonstration guide (td-57).
 Solution convergence (GST) and contact status (CND) tracking files are periodically collected while the job is running.